-I also haven’t disavowed my expert training at the Culinary Institute of America or forgotten all the hours I’ve slaved behind the stove in fine-dining restaurants over the years.
-Actually, all of that has put me in the perfect position to understand that good food, dare I say great food, isn’t a matter of where it’s eaten, what plate it’s on or what brand of silverware it’s eaten with.
+We also haven’t disavowed our expert training or award-winning status.
+Nor has our team forgotten all the hours they’ve slaved behind the stove in fine-dining restaurants over the years.
+Actually, all of that has put us in the perfect position to understand that good food, dare we say great food, isn’t a matter of where it’s eaten, what plate it’s on or what brand of silverware it’s eaten with.

 It’s about the food.

-And I’m not alone.
-Everywhere you look, world-renowned chefs, even some with 3 Michelin stars, are exploring the real world outside their lavish dining rooms and glistening kitchens, a world where the real people live, people who enjoy a more common fare.
+And we’re not alone.
+Everywhere you look, world-renowned chefs, even some with three Michelin stars, are exploring the real world outside their lavish dining rooms and glistening kitchens, a world where the real people live, people who enjoy a more common fare.

-What’s a muffin meal?
-Well, a muffin meal is basically some version of a main course dish prepared and baked in a muffin tin shape.
+What’s a muffin tin meal?
+Well, a muffin tin meal is basically some version of a main course dish prepared and baked in a muffin tin shape.

 A cousin to the calzone, pastry, strudel, and Wellington, muffin meals are a kind of one-stop shopping experience for your appetite.
 You can even eat some totally out of your hand, which eliminates the plate and fork.
 That makes them a perfect solution for casual meals and people on the go.